bee933769/GuardWave/SECURITY.md

 If you discover a security vulnerability in GuardWave:

 1. **Do NOT open a public issue** — this is sensitive.
-2. Send a private email to: securityblueringsecurity.proton.me
+2. Send a private email to: securityblueringSECURITY.proton.me
 3. Include:
    - Description of the issue
    - Steps to reproduce